R3MOB-Stage-2A-2025/classification/client/classifier/model/categorizer/README.md

 ```

 and for no reason, I don't even know how this is possible, but the
-*categorizer* (TFIDF model) predicted on the training dataset these words
+*TFIDF model* predicted on the training dataset these words
 for this category (top words from the publications related to this label):

 ```